kkalass/rdf_xml/DEVELOPMENT_DIARY.md

 Yes, please implement each of your suggestions one by one.
 ```

+Wow, this did  a lot of changes, but lets wait until the very end to actually review the result.

 ### Expert Review - Final (?)
 Quality Checks

 ```llm